Maternity and Parental Leave and Paid Time Off for Pregnancy in California

 • providing additional "reasonable accommodation leave" at the end of PDL.

-The types of leave discussed above are all forms of unpaid leave.
-California is one of the few states that offer some paid leave benefits for employees who want to take time off work to bond with a new child or are temporarily unable to work due to disability.
+The types of leave discussed above are all forms of job-protected unpaid leave.
+But California is one of the few states that offer paid leave benefits when you:

-Through the same program, California has a paid family leave (PFL) program, which provides up to eight weeks of partial wage replacement for parents who take time off to bond with a new child.
+The California Employment Development Department (EDD) operates the state SDI program and California's paid family leave (PFL) program.
+Eligible employees can get up to eight weeks of partial wage replacement when they take time off to bond with a new child.
+Read more about California's paid family leave program.

 How Can I Request Maternity, Parental, or Pregnancy Leave?

-To request parental leave or pregnancy leave, you should provide your employer with 30 days' notice, if possible.
+To request parental or pregnancy leave, you should give your employer at least 30 days' notice, if possible.
 The method for requesting leave will depend on your employer.
-Some employers require notice to be in writing, while for others oral notice is sufficient.
+Some employers require written notice, while for others, oral notice is sufficient.

-To request PDL, you might also need to provide your employer with a medical certification from your health care provider.
+To request leave under the Pregnancy Disability Leave law and the CFRA, you may need to provide your employer with a medical certification from your or your spouse's health care provider.
+(2 CCR § 11050(b).)
+The same is true for the SDI and PFL programs.

-Can Employees Be Fired for Requesting Parental Leave?
+Can California Employees Be Fired for Taking Parental Leave?

 It's illegal for employers to demote, fire, refuse to hire, or discriminate against someone in any other way because of: